-By all means do on page SEO for your homepage.
+By all means, do on page SEO for your homepage.
 Target whatever key phrases you want to target.
 But when it comes to link building and anchor texts, you’ll have to exercise constraint.

-I understand the temptation is there to use the most powerful page in your website to target your most important key phrases.
+The temptation is there to use the most powerful page in your website to target your most important key phrases.

 It’s an internal battle every SEO or business deals with but, you have to remember, the most important thing you can do in SEO is build trust with Google.

 The more trust you build, the more authority your site will have.
+It’s simple.

-Overstock.com is a huge powerhouse online ecommerce brand.
+Overstock.com is a huge powerhouse online e-commerce brand.
 They are a competitor to Amazon and other major online retailers.

-They have about 12k links from unique domains pointing just at the home page.
+They have about 17k links from unique domains pointing just at the home page.

-Over 80% of those links are either the brand name or some form of the URL as the anchor text.
+90% of those links are either the brand name or some form of the URL as the anchor text.
 And the vast majority of the other anchors contain the brand name Overstock in the anchor as well.

 With such a large scale of links from referring domains, almost all containing the brand name in some way you can understand why Google trusts Overstock.com.

-Let me give you another example from a very well known website in the SEO industry.
+Let’s go over another example from a very well known website in the SEO industry.